 Graduate Certificate in Participatory Research

 The University if North Carolina at Chapel Hill has a strong history of community-engaged participatory research, particularly in Public Health.
 The Department of Anthropology is pleased to host the Graduate Certificate in Participatory Research and play a role in building on this tradition.
-Professor Dorothy Holland will serve as the first director of the certificate program.

 The certificate offers: